The Complete Guide to Calorie Counting in 2026

 • Caloric surplus: Eating more calories than you burn leads to weight gain

-This doesn't mean all calories are equal from a nutrition standpoint.
-200 calories from vegetables provides very different nutrients than 200 calories from candy.
-But for weight management specifically, the total calorie balance matters most.
+This doesn't mean all calories are nutritionally equal.
+200 calories from vegetables and 200 calories from candy hit your body very differently in terms of nutrients and satiety.
+For weight specifically, the total calorie balance is what dominates.

 How Many Calories Do You Need?